1942 (song)

-"1942" is a hip hop song by American rapper G-Eazy, featuring guest vocals from rappers Yo Gotti and YBN Nahmir.
+"1942" is a song by American rapper G-Eazy featuring fellow American rappers Yo Gotti and YBN Nahmir.
 The artists co-wrote the song with singer Jeremih, as well as its producers Hitmaka, Smash David and SkipOnDaBeat.
 It was released by RCA Records on April 13, 2018, as the second single for the soundtrack to the film Uncle Drew (2018).

 Music video

 The music video premiered on May 17, 2018 on G-Eazy's Vevo account.

 Composition

 "1942" features a "hypnotic and bouncy production" from Hitmaka and "a catchy hook" provided by Gotti.
 Lyrically, G-Eazy raps about ignoring the rules and doing whatever he wants.